(This article may or may not contain affiliate links. What does that mean?)

-- Keep an eye out for the mischievous Menehune, Hawaii’s little “magical people” hidden around the resort.
-There’s even an adventure trail, that’s sort of like a scavenger hunt, to find them.
+- Keep an eye out for the mischievous Menehune, Hawaii’s little “magical people” hidden around the resort or see what you can find on the Menehune Adventure Trail.
+It’s a scavenger hunt to find them.

 - Everyone loves snow cones.
 Especially when they’re shaped like Mickey!
-Next door to the Rainbow Reef is your hook-up.
+Next door to the Rainbow Reef is your hook-up at Papalua Shave Ice.